pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 mathjax: true
 ---

-<***Note: I plan to complete this mini-project in 6 updates.
-As May 15th of 2020, I'm on update 5.
-Around 90% of the project is complete***>

 Linear algebra is to machine learning as flour to bakery: **every machine learning model is based in linear algebra, as every cake is based in flour**.
 It is not the only ingredient, of course.
 Machine learning models need vector calculus, probability, and optimization, as cakes need sugar, eggs, and butter.
 Applied machine learning, like bakery, is essentially about combining these mathematical ingredients in clever ways to create useful (tasty?) models.

 This document contains **introductory level linear algebra notes for applied machine learning**.
 It is meant as a reference rather than a comprehensive review.
 If you ever get confused by matrix multiplication, don't remember what was the $L_2$ norm, or the conditions for linear independence, this can serve as a quick reference.
 It also a good introduction for people that don't need a deep understanding of linear algebra, but still want to learn about the fundamentals to read about machine learning or to use pre-packaged machine learning solutions.
 Further, it is a good source for people that learned linear algebra a while ago and need a refresher.

 These notes are based in a series of (mostly) freely available textbooks, video lectures, and classes I've read, watched and taken in the past.
 If you want to obtain a deeper understanding or to find exercises for each topic, you may want to consult those sources directly.

 **Free resources**: